-Refunds of Tuition and Course Fees Refunds for Saint Leo University students who withdraw before 25 percent of the term/semester has been completed shall be calculated on a pro rata basis as defined by federal regulations.
 Refunds of tuition for withdrawal from courses are given according to the following schedule.
 Note that if you are enrolled at a Saint Leo University Continuing Education Center and/or online program in Georgia, South Carolina, and/or Virginia, please proceed to the applicable schedule.
-Tuition:

 100% tuition refund if course withdrawal occurs by the end of the add/drop period.

 75% tuition refund if course withdrawal occurs after add/drop and before the end of week two.

 No refund for any course with withdrawal after the end of week two.

 Policy does not apply to students enrolled at a Saint Leo University Continuing Education Center and/or online programs in Georgia, South Carolina, and Virginia.

 Laboratory and special course fees are 100-percent refundable if withdrawal occurs before the end of the drop/add period.
 After classes begin, laboratory and special course fees are nonrefundable.

 Refunds due students who have credit balances in their tuition account will automatically be issued within 14 days.
 Appeals regarding refunds shall be submitted in writing to the Office of Student Financial Services, MC 2097, Saint Leo University, P.O.
 Box 6665, Saint Leo, FL 33574-6665.

-Refunds of Tuition and Course Fees (Georgia and Virginia) Refund policy for students enrolled in courses at Saint Leo University Continuing Education Centers and/or online programs in Georgia or Virginia.
-Refunds of tuition for withdrawal from courses are given on the following schedule: Tuition:
+Refunds of Tuition and Course Fees (Georgia and Virginia)

+Refund policy for students enrolled in courses at Saint Leo University Continuing Education Centers and/or online programs in Georgia or Virginia.

+Refunds of tuition for withdrawal from courses are given on the following schedule:

 100% tuition refund if course withdrawal occurs by the end of the add/drop period.

 75% tuition refund if course withdrawal occurs after add/drop and before the end of week two.

 50% tuition refund if course withdrawal occurs after the end of week two and before the end of week four.

 No refund for any course with withdrawal after the end of week four.

 Laboratory and special course fees are 100-percent refundable if withdrawal occurs before the end of the drop/add period.
 After classes begin, laboratory and special course fees are nonrefundable.

 Refunds due students who have credit balances in their tuition account will automatically be issued within 14 days.
 Appeals regarding refunds shall be submitted in writing to the Office of Student Financial Services, MC 2097, Saint Leo University, P.O.
 Box 6665, Saint Leo, FL 33574-6665.